 documents the job ready decision in a case note in RHW; and

+identifies next steps for pursuing employment.

+When the VR counselor determines that the customer is no longer ready for employment, the VR counselor repeats the previous steps and selects NO for Job Ready.

-identifies next steps for pursuing employment.For more information on documenting job ready, refer to VRSM E-300: Case Note Requirements.
+For more information on documenting Job Ready in RHW, refer to VRSM E-300: Case Note Requirements.

-When a case is identified as job ready, VR staff can pull a query that includes all job ready customers by region, management unit, or caseload.
-The results of this query can be used to assist VR staff with direct placement activities and/or job leads shared through the Outreach Service Coordination Team.
+When a case is identified as job ready, VR staff may pull a query that includes all job ready customers by region, management unit, or caseload.
+The results of this query may be used to assist VR staff with direct placement activities, service record to the BRT, and/or job leads shared through the Outreach Service Coordination Team.

+A-404: Business Relations Coordinator Services to Customer

+The BRC provides valuable assistance to the field related to the job search process for customers.
+Not all customers need BRC assistance.
+Some customers connect to employment opportunities in their chosen vocation on their own and others are working with Employment Service Providers (ESPs).
+Counselors should staff cases with the Regional BRC before a service record is created to ensure the BRC’s assistance is best suited for that customer’s needs.

+Examples of services to customers include:

+resume development;

+preparing applicants for interviews;

+job club;

+screening applicants for job postings;

+referral for employment opportunities;

+assistance with job fair preparation;

+assistance with work-based learning opportunities; and

+assistance with customized trainings and OJT development

+Once the counselor and BRC have staffed the case, a service record must be created by the VR staff or BRC.
+If the IPE is being amended, the service can be added to the amendment.
+If not, a service justification case note is entered in RHW by the VRC.

+A-404-1: Creating a Service Record

+Service Records (SRs) in a case are an essential part of the customer’s service delivery process for purchasing, providing, and arranging goods and services.
+Each case should document the full array of services which may then be captured at case closure.

+Staff use the following specifications for BRC assistance:

+Level 1—In House Services

+Level 2—Business Relations Services

+Level 3—Business Relations Coordinator Services

+Level 4—Job Consultation and Referral to Employers or Other Services

+The VR counselor stays engaged with the customer and BRC during the employment preparation and search.

-Confidentiality and Job Search
+A-404-2: Confidentiality and Job Search

 TWC-VR strictly prohibits sharing a customer's personal identifiable information (PII) without a valid release.
 When sharing information such as a customer's name, résumé, or any other PII with a potential employer, a signed VR1517-2, Authorization for Release of Confidential Customer Records and Information, must be in the customer's case file.
 VR staff can view a sample VR1517-2 on the VR Business Relations intranet page.
 VR staff can also consult with the regional business relations coordinator or employment assistance specialist.